Rockylars/Wulfram/docs/items/passive/shit/Klutz/idea.md

 <br>
 **Abyss:** Penny shaped

-- Will have a 1% chance to replace your tear with:
+- Will have a 5% chance to replace your tear with:
   - [Eye of Greed](https://bindingofisaacrebirth.fandom.com/wiki/Eye_of_Greed) shot if money is above 15.
   - [Dr. Fetus](https://bindingofisaacrebirth.fandom.com/wiki/Dr._Fetus) shot if bombs are above 15.
   - [Sharp Key](https://bindingofisaacrebirth.fandom.com/wiki/Sharp_Key) shot if keys are above 15.
-  - It will only pick one of them, randomly.
+  - It will only pick one of them, randomly, with **Oreb** having a much higher chance to fire pennies.
 - Firing this shot will still deduct the collectible in question.